 Court OKs Trial For DES Lawsuits Filed Under ‘Toxic Tort’ Law

 ALBANY, N.Y.
-(AP) _ New York's highest court Tuesday cleared the way for trial of billions of dollars in lawsuits filed over DES, which has been blamed for cancer and sterility in women whose mothers took the anti-miscarriage drug.
+(AP) _ New York’s highest court has cleared the way to try billions of dollars in lawsuits over the anti-miscarriage drug DES, and a lawyer said a long legal fight was just beginning.

-The Court of Appeals also determined that all companies that made the drug should be liable for any DES damage awards won by New York residents - even if those companies never marketed their pills in New York.
+The Court of Appeals on Tuesday unanimously upheld the state’s toxic tort law, under which the women filed their lawsuits.
+The court also ruled that all companies that made DES for use by pregnant women should be liable for a percentage of any damage awards won by New Yorkers - even companies that never marketed their pills in the state.

-Tuesday's ruling was praised by women who claim they were harmed by the DES their mothers took between the late 1940s and early 1970s.
-The drug was marketed until 1971.
+The ruling, written by Chief Judge Sol Wachtler, drew praise from women who claim they were harmed by the DES their mothers took between the late 1940s and early 1970s.

-''The issues decided here are procedural only,'' said Mayesh. ''They do not address the fundamental question of whether DES caused any of the health problems the plaintiffs claim it did.
-That issue remains very hotly contested.''
+″They do not address the fundamental question of whether DES caused any of the health problems the plaintiffs claim it did.
+That issue remains very hotly contested,″ he said.

-More than 500 DES lawsuits seeking some $3 billion in damages were filed during the ''window'' created by the toxic tort law.
+More than 500 DES suits seeking some $3 billion in damages were filed between July 1986 and July 1987 under the statute.

-In Wachtler's ruling, the Court of Appeals rejected drug companies' arguments that the law violates their rights to due process and equal protection.
+In Wachtler’s ruling, the Court of Appeals rejected contentions made by drug companies that the toxic tort statute violated their constitutional rights to due process and equal protection.
+The companies had claimed the law unfairly singled out just five substances.

-A stickier legal question for the court, apparently, was how to determine which drug companies are responsible for the damages and how much they should pay.
+A stickier legal question for the court, apparently, was how to determine which drug companies were responsible for damages and how much they should pay.

-The court decided unanimously that a ''market share theory,'' similar to one first formulated by California's top court, will be adopted in New York for apportioning damages from the DES litigation.
+The court decided unanimously that a ″market share theory,″ similar to one first formulated by California’s top court, would be adopted in New York for apportioning damages from the DES litigation.

-That means drug companies in New York court cases will be liable for a percentage of damages corresponding to the percentage of the national DES market they controlled while manufacturing the drug.
+That means drug companies will be liable for the percentage of damages in New York court cases corresponding to the percentage of the national DES market they controlled while manufacturing the drug.